psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 [AppVeyor][url-appveyor] is an awesome SaaS CI server similar to [Travis CI][url-travis-ci] but for Windows developers.
-It enables you to build, test and deploy all sorts of projects: C/C++, .NET, IIS, SQL Server, WiX among others (see [Installed Software][url-appveyor-installed-software]).
+It enables you to build, test and deploy all sorts of projects: C/C++, .NET, IIS, SQL Server, WiX, among others (see [Installed Software][url-appveyor-installed-software]).
 Moreover, it is completely free for Open Source projects.

-[Coverity Scan][url-coverity-scan] is a free SaaS version of [Coverity][url-coverity] - static code analysis solution for C/C++, C# and Java.
+[Coverity Scan][url-coverity-scan] is a free SaaS version of [Coverity][url-coverity], static code analysis solution for C/C++, C# and Java.
 Coverity Scan is used by some major Open Source projects such as Linux, Python, PostgreSQL, Apache Software Foundation projects.